Yves-Oliveira/Yves-Oliveira/README.md

-## Hey, eu sou o Yves!!!
+## Hey, i'm just a human, maybe!!!
-## Sou um cara que está aprendendo a programar e possui background em finança.
+## I'm just a man trying to learning something new every day.

  <div>
   <a href="https://github.com/yves-oliveira">